codex-team/capella.php/docs/sdk.md

 | `path`    | `string` | Image URL or path to upload to capella.pics |

 Return `stdClass` object if path is valid and capella.pics is accessible.
-Otherwise return `false`

 | Field     | Description |
 | --------- | ----------- |